Novara: History

 After Napoleon's campaign in Italy, Novara became the capital of the Department of the Agogna, but was then reassigned to the House of Savoy in 1814.
 In 1821, it was the site of a battle in which regular Sardinian troops defeated the Piedmontese constitutional liberals.
 In the even larger Battle of Novara in 1849, the Sardinian army was defeated by the Austrian army of Field Marshal Joseph Radetzky von Radetz.
 This defeat led to the abdication of Charles Albert of Sardinia and to the partial occupation of the city by the Austrians.
 The defeat of the Sardinians can be seen as the beginning of the Italian unification movement.

 A decree in 1859 created the province of Novara, which then included the present-day provinces of Vercelli, Biella, and Verbano-Cusio-Ossola.

 The city of Novara had a population of 25,144 in 1861.
 Industrialisation during the 20th century brought an increase in the city's population to 102,088 in 1981.
 The city's population has changed little in subsequent years.

 Oscar Luigi Scalfaro, former president of Italy and Italian senator for life, was born in Novara in 1918.

+During World War II, the Stalag 365 German prisoner-of-war camp was relocated from Włodzimierz in German-occupied Poland to Novara in September 1943.
+It held Italian POWs, and was dissolved in March 1944.

+The city was the set for the 1971 film "The Working Class Goes to Heaven" by Elio Petri; the film was presented at Cannes Film Festival and has won multiple awards; its soundtrack was composed by Ennio Morricone, who also appears in a cameo.